What you need to make your own pizza at home

 The best way to make your own pizza

-If you’re ordering pizza on the regular for the sake of convenience, you’ll soon realize how quickly that habit can become.
+If you’re ordering pizza on the regular for the sake of convenience, you’ll soon realize how quickly that habit can become expensive.
 Everyone loves pizza, though, and making your own from scratch is sure to please a crowd or satiate you on a solo weeknight night in.

 Homemade pizza can be made with wholesome ingredients and doesn’t involve any delivery fees.
 The secret to getting started making your own great pizza from scratch is to learn the basic components that go into making pizza, and then to learn some unique recipes so you can recreate your favorite pizza styles at home.